Insert data from a SQL Server procedure

-How to insert data from a SQL Server stored procedure?
+How to insert data using a SQL Server stored procedure?

 -- Test if the table CUSTOMERS already exists